adamefrazer/learning/README.md

 # 100daysofcode

+Day 22: (Nov 30th): finished up a few things on Rule 35 website.
+Added some media queries for desktop screens.
+It was created as mobile first site.
+Added navigation but took it off for now because the 'about' and 'blog' pages are not created yet.
+That will be what I work on next after getting the landing page live online.

 Day 21: (Nov 29th): totally redid my Rule 35 website.
 The basics are complete.
 Need to add a nav and some other items.
 I really like the layout much better and it is much more simple.
 I followed this tutorial: https://www.youtube.com/watch?v=XsEnj-1hG2o

 Day 20: (Nov 28th): read chapter 3 of Eloquent JavaScript and completed the first exercise.
 Learned about closures, writing functions that don't repeat themselves, recursion, and scoping.
 I thiiink I get it but I will definitely go back and review it all tomorrow night, reread it and complete the exercises then move on to chapter 4.